vecma-ipp/MFW/standalone/uq/README.md

 1. Install [EasyVVUQ](https://easyvvuq.readthedocs.io/en/latest/installation.html) library.
 2. Make sure that the standalone code is compiled.
 Cf. [README.rst](https://github.com/vecma-ipp/MFW/blob/devel/README.rst) in the root directory of the project.
-3. Compile the wrapper codes by performing `make` commande in the wrappers folder (uq/wrappers).
+3. Compile the wrapper codes by performing `make` command in the wrappers folder (uq/wrappers).

 ## Example Usage

-Here we show an example where we describe Python implementations of UQ worflow of the ETS code.
+Here we show an example where we describe Python implementations of UQ workflow of the ETS code.
-The script can be found in [ets_uq_test.py](https://github.com/vecma-ipp/MFW/blob/devel/standalone/uq/test_uq_ets.py), where we examine the effect of uncertainties from initial conditions in ion and election temperature (Te and Ti).
+The script can be found in [ets_uq_test.py](https://github.com/vecma-ipp/MFW/blob/devel/standalone/uq/test_uq_ets.py), where we examine the uncertainty effect of initial conditions in the electron and ion temperature ('Te' and 'Ti').

-The input files for this example are the ETS application [wrappers/ets_run.f90](https://github.com/vecma-ipp/MFW/blob/devel/standalone/uq/wrappers/ets_run.f90) and an input template [inputs/bounadries.template](https://github.com/vecma-ipp/MFW/blob/devel/standalone/uq/inputs/boundaries.template).
+The input files for this example are the ETS application [wrappers/ets_run.f90](https://github.com/vecma-ipp/MFW/blob/devel/standalone/uq/wrappers/ets_run.f90) and an input template [inputs/boundaries.template](https://github.com/vecma-ipp/MFW/blob/devel/standalone/uq/inputs/boundaries.template).

 The usage of the ETS application is:

     ets_run <input_file>

-It outputs a single file called output.csv, which has two columns ‘Te’ and ‘Ti’.
+It outputs a single file called `output.csv`, which has two columns ‘Te’ and ‘Ti’.
 The template will be used to generate files called input.nml that will be the input to each run of ets_run.

 ### Step 1: